isogramc/star-wars/README.md

 ## The Brief

-Here are a couple of links you will need to accomplish this assignment:
+Links used to accomplish this assignment:

 [Star Wars API](https://swapi.dev/)